-Imagine trying to collect Asian stamps as a western collector in the 19th century.
-There is a taste of that in this 21st century stamp from Japan.
+I have done a fair number of 19th century stamps lately.
+So to change it up a little lets move forward to the 21st century.
+Some things change, but most stay the same.
 So slip on your smoking jacket, fill your pipe, take your first sip of your adult beverage, and sit back in your most comfortable chair.
 Welcome to todays offering from The Philatelist.

-Well my drink is empty so I will open the conversation in the below comment section.
+Well my drink is empty and I will now depressingly contemplate what a country is to do when there is no one competent to run it.
 Come again tomorrow for another story that can be learned from stamp collecting.